 Sometime in 284, Numerianus left Emesa in Syria (now the city of Homs) and began making his way to Rome.
 The emperor was suffering from an eye infection and had to be carried around in a litter of which the curtains were always kept closed.
 Numerianus was never seen again, and this aroused suspicion among the soldiers.
 When the imperial caravan had reached Nicomedia in Bithynia, probably in November, the men demanded to see their emperor.
 The foul odour coming from the litter gave a hint that something terrible had happened, and once the soldiers had opened the curtains, they discovered a dead body in a state of decomposition.

 The council of generals and tribunes then selected a man named Gaius Aurelius Valerius Diocles as the new emperor, no doubt much to the disappointment of Aper.
 Diocles was a commander of the imperial bodyguard, the protectores.
-He immediately blamed Aper for having murdered Numerianus and then personally killed the praetorian prefect, skewering him like a pig.
+He immediately blamed Aper for having murdered Numerianus and then personally killed the praetorian prefect with his sword, skewering him like a pig.
 While it is not impossible that Aper was involved in the murder, some historians tend to blame Diocles himself.
 He and some of the other protectores may first have murdered Carus in his tent and then Numerianus in Syria, hiding the body in a litter to conceal his death.
 Both Aper and Diocles could get close to the emperors, so both had plenty of opportunities to kill them.
 They may even have conspired together, with Diocles ultimately shoving Aper aside and killing him to ensure his silence.
 There is just no way to establish what had happened exactly.

 Diocles – ‘Glory of Zeus’ – would soon change his name to Diocletianus.
 He would go on to become one of the most successful emperors of the third century, abdicating voluntarily as late as 305.
 But in 284 there was still an obstacle on his path: Carinus Augustus, son of the late Carus.